fredrikburmester/TNM034/README.md

 ## Additional information
 ### Underlying therory
-For more information regarding the underlying theory and math behind the program, please read the report in the folder 'inlämningar'.
+For more information regarding the underlying theory and math behind the program, please read the report in the folder 'inlämning'.
 The report is in Swedish.

 ### Contributors
 - Linus Hjeltman